DecisionsDev/odm-rpa-invoicing-sample/README.md

 This way, you can completely decouple the lifecycle and ownership of the decision logic from the RPA task authoring.

 # Issues and contributions
-For issues relating to this demo, please use the [GitHub issue tracker](../../issues).
+For issues relating to this sample, please use the [GitHub issue tracker](../../issues).
 We welcome contributions following [our guidelines](CONTRIBUTING.md).

 # License